Table of Contents

 Companies Can Boost Low Employee Participation

 Employee participation in ESPPs is relatively low.
 According to the 2018 Global Equity Insights report, 70% of North American companies surveyed have implemented share discount plans, with 42% of employee participation.
-A 2018 Deloitte Survey of Global Trends reflect a wider disparity between company offering ESPPs (75%) versus employee participation (28%).
+A 2018 Deloitte Survey of Global Trends reflects a broader disparity between companies offering ESPPs (75%) versus employee participation (28%).

 Both surveys point to employee participation, which is below the 48% rate targeted by employers.
 Companies can boost this low rate with increased employee awareness through human resource professionals.